-There is a feeling of lament, of loss for time spent with extended family.
-And a loss of fellowship with the Church family and of course for employment, and business’.
-How much longer do we have to wait?
-So many unanswerable questions!
-But whether we wait patiently or impatiently will not change the waiting time – it just impacts and affects our relationships!
+Whether we wait patiently or impatiently will not change the time we have to wait – it just impacts and affects our relationships!
 First our relationship with God and then our relationships with each other.

 How we wait, does not change the waiting time – it changes us, either for worse or for the better!Tweet

-There are four points that we can reflect on from this to help us in our waiting.
-To bring us from impatience to patience, from doubt to trust, from questioning to accepting and from apprehension or fear to faith!
+There are four points that we can reflect on in psalm 13, to help bring us from impatience to patience, from doubt to trust, from questioning to accepting and from apprehension or fear to faith.